lainlives/ppp-fedora-setup/README.md

-These scripts generate a 10gb fedora rawhide image with far too many plasma-desktop and plasma-mobile packages.
+These scripts generate a 10gb fedora rawhide image for the pinephonepro with far too many plasma-desktop and plasma-mobile packages.

 ## Dependencies